 Introducing MA History and Scottish History

-This programme combines courses on Scottish history with those from the wider arena of historical study.
+This programme combines courses on Scottish history with those from wider historical study.

 The University has always been one of the great centres for the study of Scottish history.
 We offer an unrivalled concentration of expertise in this field.

-Our courses cover the political, intellectual, economic, social and cultural history of Scotland from the medieval period to the recent past.
+Our courses cover aspects of Scotland's history from the medieval period to the recent past, including:

 This programme fuses Edinburgh's excellence in this particular field with the wider offerings of its large and diverse history department.

 Your study will seek to place Scotland's development over time in the broadest context and make connections, comparisons and contrasts with the history of other countries.

 You will be able to draw on the rich archival resources available within the University and the research materials afforded by the great collections based in the city, including the: